Elisheva Barak-Ussoskin: Biography

-Elika Josephina Ussoskin (later Barak) was born in Bucharest, Romania, to Moissei Moshe Ussoskin, an accountant, and Marrusia Miriam Griner, also an accountant and department store manager.
+Elika Josephina Ussoskin (later Barak) was born in Bucharest, Kingdom of Romania on 13 October 1936.
+Her parents were Moissei Moshe Ussoskin, an accountant, and Marrusia Miriam Griner, also an accountant and department store manager.
 She was an only child.
-Her father served as director of the American Jewish Joint Distribution Committee in the Balkans and was later director-general of Keren Hayesod—United Israel Appeal.
+Her father served as director of the American Jewish Joint Distribution Committee in the Balkans and was later director-general of Keren Hayesod — United Israel Appeal.
 He was arrested in 1940 and the family fled to Palestine after his release, arriving in February 1941.

 The family settled in Jerusalem, where she studied at Gymnasia Rehavia from 1942 to 1950.
 She attended the Beit Ha-kerem High School in Jerusalem, graduating in 1954.
 She completed her compulsory service in the Israel Defense Forces from 1954 to 1956, attaining the rank of sergeant.

 She married Aharon Barak, whom she had met while both were attending Beit Ha-kerem High School, in September 1957.
 Barak went on to serve as Attorney General of Israel (1975–78), Justice on the Supreme Court of Israel (1978–95), and President of the Supreme Court of Israel (1995–2006).
 The couple has three daughters and one son, all of whom graduated from law school.

 Barak-Ussoskin undertook graduate studies at the Hebrew University of Jerusalem from 1956 to 1963, graduating with an M.Sc. in zoology, genetics, and chemistry.
 During her university career, she took two years of psychology and additional coursework in education.
 She also worked as a human genetics research assistant and as a teaching assistant in genetics.

-From 1973 to 1977 she studied law at the Hebrew University of Jerusalem, receiving her LL.B. in 1977.
+From 1973 to 1977, she studied law at the Hebrew University of Jerusalem, receiving her LL.B. in 1977.

+Barak-Ussoskin died on 9 December 2024, at the age of 88.

 Legal career

 Barak-Ussoskin clerked for the office of the president of the Supreme Court of Israel, Yoel Sussman, and for the Jerusalem District Attorney's office, between 1977 and 1978.
 She passed the Israeli bar in 1978, and worked as a legal assistant to three different presidents of the Supreme Court from 1978 to 1987.
-She became Registrar of the Regional Labor Court in Jerusalem in 1987, and in 1990 was appointed as Judge in the Regional Labor Courts in Jerusalem and in Beersheba.
-In 1995 she advanced to a judgeship in the National Labor Court, and in November 2000 became vice president of that court as well.
+She became Registrar of the Regional Labor Court in Jerusalem in 1987, and in 1990, was appointed a Judge in the Regional Labor Courts in Jerusalem and in Beersheba.
+In 1995, she advanced to a judgeship in the National Labor Court, and in November 2000 became vice president of that court as well.
 She retired in October 2006.